The Right to Repair

 On July 29, 2023, UBC's Robson Square hosted a free sustainability forum featuring Michelle Kaczmarek and Neha Sharma-Masarenhas (Ph.D. candidates).
 They presented the "Falling To Fix" report (PDF, 3 MB) and led a panel on industry tactics, circular-economy policies, and community repair cafés.

-The Bike Kitchen brought together experts from:
+The event brought together experts from:

-Attendees also joined small breakout workshops to explore repair politics, repair cultures, industry economics, and more—all over a light lunch.
+Attendees also joined small breakout workshops to explore repair politics, repair cultures, industry economics, and more — all over a light lunch.

 Why Don't We Have the Right to Repair?